pagekey/website/_posts/2018-03-23-simple-linux-kernel-source-modifications.md

 ## Kernel printing

 Note that the above code makes use of the `printkern` function.
-This is the function that prints to `/var/log/messages`, or for newer versions of Ubuntu, `journalctl`.
+This is the function that prints to the system log, which can be viewed using the `dmesg` command.
+On some Linux distributions, these messages can also be found in the `/var/log/messages` file; for some others, the command `journalctl` does the trick.
+When in doubt, though, just opt for `dmesg`.

 ## Entry Point